-As plant species can be grouped into plant functional types, ecosystems can be grouped into Ecosystem Functional Types (EFTs), but defined at a higher level of the biodiversity hierarchy (Alcaraz-Segura et al. 2006; see also Körner, 1994; Valentini et al., 1999; Paruelo et al., 2001).
-In ecology, such classifications into functional units aim to reduce the diversity of biological entities (for instance genes, species or ecosystems) on the basis of processes, and allows for the identification of homogeneous groups that show a specific and coordinated response to the environmental factors.
+Traditionally, land-cover maps are mainly driven by vegetation structure and composition but do not formally include ecosystem functional aspects such as the dynamics of carbon gains.
+Ecosystems functional attributes (i.e., different aspects of the exchange of matter and energy between the biota and the atmosphere) add some advantages to the traditional use of structural variables.
+First, variables describing ecosystem functioning have a faster response to disturbances than vegetation structure (Milchunas and Lauenroth 1995).
+Second, functional attributes allow the quantitative and qualitative characterization of ecosystems services (e.g., carbon sequestration, nutrient and water cycling) (Costanza and others 1997).
+Additionally, they can be more easily monitored than structural attributes by using remote sensing at different spatial scales, over large extents, and utilizing a common protocol (Foley and others 2007).
+Functional descriptors of ecosystems have been successfully used to define Ecosystem Functional Types (EFTs) (Alcaraz-Segura et al. 2006; see also Körner, 1994; Valentini et al., 1999; Paruelo et al., 2001).
+In ecology, such classifications into functional units aim to reduce the diversity of biological entities (e.g. ecosystems) on the basis of processes, and allow for the identification of homogeneous groups that show a specific and coordinated response to the environmental factors.
 EFTs are groups of ecosystems that share functional characteristics in relation to the amount and timing of the exchanges of matter and energy between the biota and the physical environment.
 In other words, EFTs are homogeneous patches of the land surface that exchange mass and energy with the atmosphere in a common way (Valentini et al. 1999, Paruelo et al. 2001; Alcaraz-Segura et al. 2006).

-Ecosystem Functional Types and land-cover classifications based on Plant Functional Types are thus different from each other.
-The latter denomination refers to the functioning of one plant species and assigns those attributes to a region with similar plants (e.g., trees forest), thus called a bottom-up approach.
 EFTs are computed from satellite information (e.g., spectral vegetation indices), so they do not identify the functions of a given plant, but instead identify a patch of land that has homogeneous properties in terms of exchanges of energy and mass over a given region.
 EFTs can thus be considered a top-down functional classification directly based on ecosystem processes.

 The definition of EFTs relies in three metrics derived from the NDVI time series.
 First, the average of NDVI over one year (NDVI-mean) is a linear estimator of the amount of solar energy that is used for photosynthesis, formally called the Fraction of Absorbed Photosynthetically Active Radiation (fAPAR), and is empirically (Paruelo et al. 1997) and conceptually (Monteith 1972) related to net primary production (NPP; Tucker and Sellers 1986).
 Second, a coefficient of variation (CV) is a measure of the intra-annual variation of photosynthetic activity, which has been used as an indicator of the seasonality of carbon fluxes or the amplitude of the annual cycle (Oesterheld et al. 1998; Potter and Brooks 1998; Guerschman et al. 2003).
 Third, the phenology, or date of the absolute maximum of NDVI (DMAX), indicates the intra-annual distribution of the period with maximum photosynthetic activity (Lloyd 1990; Hoare and Frost 2004).
 These three metrics capture important features of ecosystem functioning for temperate ecosystems (Lloyd 1990; Paruelo and Lauenroth 1995; Nemani and Running 1997; Paruelo et al. 2001) and up to 90% of the variability of the NDVI temporal dynamics (Paruelo et al. 2001, Alcaraz-Segura et al. 2006).